fahirmdz/HealthCare020/README.md

 * Installed Docker
 * Android smarthpone or emulator

-See the [Docker website]('https://docs.docker.com/get-docker/') for installation instructions.
+See the <a href="https://docs.docker.com/get-docker/">Docker website</a> for installation instructions.

 ### Build and run
 1. Clone this repo